10 Famous Belgian Foods You Have to Try in Belgium

 Common toppings can take these waffles to another level of deliciousness.
 Some popular choices include:

 Waffles hold a special significance in Belgian culture, often enjoyed as street food or a comforting indulgence at local cafes.
-Iconic waffle houses such as Maison Dandoy in Brussels and Vitalgaufre offer some of the best waffle experiences you can find.
+Iconic waffle houses such as Maison Dandoy in Brussels and Vitalgaufre offers delicious waffles that can be complemented by a side of croquette for a satisfying meal. offer some of the best waffle experiences you can find.

 Belgian waffles are not just loved by locals but also attract tourists looking for an authentic culinary adventure.